-In-vehicle technology has changed drastically along with the march toward self-driving cars, leading many people to wonder whether they need to upgrade their rides for the latest and greatest convenience features.
+In-vehicle technology has changed drastically in recent years as the industry quickly marches toward self-driving cars, leading many people to wonder whether they need to upgrade their rides with the latest-and-greatest features.
 If they don’t, they might be stuck with outdated equipment.

 Fortunately, there’s another option.
-Some of the most useful connectivity and convenience technologies can be added to older cars with nearly the same ease-of-use and functionality as OE (original equipment) systems.
+Some of the most useful connectivity technologies can be added to older cars with nearly the same ease-of-use and functionality as original equipment (OE) systems.
 Among these add-ons, the most popular and essential feature is Bluetooth.
-And since Bluetooth has been around for years, it’s dead simple to integrate and is extraordinarily versatile.
+And since Bluetooth has been around for years, it’s simple to integrate and is extraordinarily versatile.

 There are a few universal devices that will wire into your head unit and can add music streaming to the list of functionalities, but that makes the installation process a bit more complicated.
-These devices usually range in price from $40 to $200.
+These devices usually range in price from $15 and $30.

 Replacing your vehicle’s head unit is a great option for those that want the greatest range of audio functionality.
 This process does require some labor, and you’ll need to embrace the “aftermarket” look of your new system, but most devices come with easy-to-follow instructions.
 With patience, common tools, and a couple hours, most people can replace their stereo system.
 Don’t want the hassle?
 Many electronics stores offer installation for around $100.

 The sheer number of devices on the market also means you’re likely to find a unit that closely matches your stock setup in color and design.
-Prices for these devices start as low as $40 and swing up to several hundred dollars.
-Top brands such as Pioneer, Alpine, and Kenwood offer an array of affordable options.
+Prices for these devices start as low as $40 and swing up to several hundred dollars for a more feature-rich unit.
+Top brands such as Pioneer, Alpine, and Kenwood currently offer an array of affordable options.

-If you love the look of your vehicle’s stock stereo system and don’t mind getting your wires crossed (bad pun, sorry), then a vehicle-specific adapter with Bluetooth functionality may be perfect for you: Crutchfield and other retailers sell a wide array of ’em.
+If you love the look of your vehicle’s stock stereo system and don’t mind getting your wires crossed (no pun intended), then a vehicle-specific adapter with Bluetooth functionality may be perfect for you; Crutchfield and other retailers sell a wide array of them.

 The best part of a factory adapter is that it has been specifically engineered for your make and model vehicle, so you’ll have the best possible audio quality and vehicle-specific installation instructions.
 If you just want Bluetooth for hands-free calling and possibly music streaming (some systems are restricted to phone audio), then there’s no need to replace your entire head unit.